-- What to Do if You’ve Fallen For PayPal Fake Charity Scams
+- Have You Fallen For PayPal Charity Scams?

 - Frequently Asked Questions